Republicof1/TweetClip/paper.md

 # Acknowledgements
 This work was supported by a grant to LH from the Medical Research Council (Ref: MR/S004025/1).
-We also acknowledge contributions from xxx during the development of this project.

 # References